 Symptoms of gonorrhea can include vaginal spotting or bleeding, abnormal discharge from the vagina or penis, and pain with urination for either men or women.
 Gonorrhea has potentially serious consequences if it is not treated, but this infection can be cured with antibiotics.

 More detailed information about gonorrhea is available by subscription.
-(See "Treatment of uncomplicated gonococcal infections" and "Diagnosis of gonococcal infections".)
+(See "Treatment of uncomplicated gonococcal infections" and "Clinical manifestations and diagnosis of Neisseria gonorrhoeae infection in adults and adolescents".)

 Gonorrhea is caused by bacteria known as Neisseria gonorrhoeae.
 Gonorrhea can be spread from one person to another during oral, vaginal/penile, or anal sex.
 A man does not have to ejaculate to spread the infection.
 You cannot become infected with gonorrhea by touching objects, like a toilet seat.